-My goal is to help each one of you develop the body of your dreams.
+My goal is to help each one of you achieve your fitness dream.

 Most people underestimate how far they can take themselves physically.
 In fact, anybody could end up with bodies like mainstream models (both male and female) if they push themselves enough.

 And push myself I did.
 I got pretty strong for somebody my size, despite never being someone who was a naturally strong kid.